 “But, that is to merely exist, to just breathe in and out, and who really wants just that?
 Well, maybe during meditation, but not in day to day life.
 Life is for living abundantly and joyfully through our senses.”

-From 7 Paths to Reducing Sensitivity And Overwhelm For HSPs by Mari J. Dionne – a post on the excellent HSP Health Blog.
+From “7 Paths to Reducing Sensitivity And Overwhelm For HSPs” by Mari J. Dionne, Aug.
+31, 2015 – a post on the excellent site Sensitive Evolution (previously HSP Health).

 In one of our interviews, psychiatrist Judith Orloff, MD commented that one form of sensitivity, psychic ability, “goes hand in hand with all exceptional ability.”